razonyang/fastrouter/README.md

 **Fast**: See [Benchmark](#benchmark)

-**Flexible**: FastRouter export some useful options for you:
+**Flexible**: FastRouter provides some customizable options for you:
-- TrailingSlashesPolicy: there are four policies available:
+- TrailingSlashesPolicy:
     - IgnoreTrailingSlashes: ignore trailing slashes.
     - AppendTrailingSlashes: append trailing slashes and redirect if request path is not end with '/'.
     - RemoveTrailingSlashes: remove trailing slashes and redirect if request path is end with '/'.